 Other Post CSV Import Plugins to Try

-Here are just a couple of the more feature rich plugins you can try.
-While they may take a bit more time to upload your CSV files to WordPress, these plugins have far more options available.
+Here are just a few of the other great CSV importing and exporting plugins I could find.
+While they may take a bit more time to upload your CSV files to WordPress, these plugins will get the job done.

 WP All Import